-The Great Barrier Reef is on in the Coral Sea, off the coast of Queensland, north east Australia.
-It is the largest coral reef in the world and in 1981 was selected as a World Heritage Site because of the diversity of life living in the Great Barrier Reef.
+The Great Barrier Reef is on in the Coral Sea, off the coast of Queensland, northeast Australia.
+It is the largest coral reef in the world, and 1981 was selected as a World Heritage Site because of the diversity of life living in the Great Barrier Reef.

-The reef has the greatest diversity of life including the vulnerable and the endangered species.
+The reef has the most diversity of life, including the vulnerable and the endangered species.

 Whales, dolphins and porpoise, 30 species in all have been recorded.
 Large dugongs live there as well as 1500 fish species

-Each of these zones has its characteristic assemblage of corals, algae an associated marine life.
-The channels and passages through the reef both shallow and deep, provide still more habitats for which current is a major parameter.
+Each of these zones has its characteristic assemblage of corals, algae and associated marine life.
+The channels and passages through the reef both shallow and deep, provide still more habitats for which current is a significant parameter.

 The Great Barrier Reef is an ideal location to take a liveaboard scuba dive or snorkel trip.

-There are many liveaboard trips that depart from the North Queensland coast for one night or a multiple of nights
+Many liveaboard trips depart from the North Queensland coast for one night or a multiple of nights.